×

 When we asked people why foreigners move to Colombia, they responded:

 "Colombia has become an increasingly attractive destination for expats due to its warm, welcoming atmosphere and its rich culture, diverse landscapes, and year-round pleasant climate.
 The country offers a lower cost of living than many other countries, with affordable housing, good public healthcare and an abundance of educational opportunities available, making Colombia a great place for expats to call home.
 Additionally, bilingualism is prevalent in the country, making it easier for expats to adjust to their new surroundings.
-Furthermore, the country's friendly people, vibrant nightlife and a sense of safety and security that many other parts of the world simply don't offer have all contributed to the increasing appeal of Colombia for expats," said one expat living in Colombia.
+Furthermore, the country's friendly people, vibrant nightlife and a sense of safety and security that many other parts of the world simply don't offer have all contributed to the increasing appeal of Colombia for expats," stated one expat who made the move to Colombia.

 How are healthcare services Colombia?